-I have a ton of kids and love to travel!
+I have seven kids and love to travel!
 I have always loved traveling, leaving the country for the first time when I was sixteen and my children have no memories of a time when we did not travel.

 Traveling started out simple when they were younger….zoos nearby, zoos in different cities, museums, amusement parks, and water parks.
 My goal was for them to have several different experiences and be exposed to a variety of information, activities, and cultures so they could be well-rounded adults.
 When I met my husband, I got the joy of introducing him and his children to travel, and life has continued from there.

 How is it even possible to travel with so many people?

 One of the many questions I have gotten about traveling with my large family, besides how do you afford that, is about how we pack for so many people and what I take with us when we travel.

 For most of our trips, there are at least five of us going now, but when the children were younger we often traveled with nine of us!
 Due to having so many children, they had to pack for themselves, with supervision, and carry their own belongings.
 With seven children I was unable and unwilling to carry jackets, water bottles, individual snacks, and whatever else each child wanted.